PooWoox/Beg-PythonProjs/README.md

 3rd one is a simple login system linked to Google Sheets as a data base.
 This one has its own repository on my profile with a README file explaining how it works.

+4th is a To do list web application using Flask, wtforms and SQLAlchemy.
+Still in development, will add a README file on it's folder with all the explanation once I'm done.

 All project files are on the repository.